marijnh/Eloquent-JavaScript/20_node.md

 {{index responsiveness, input, [network, speed]}}

-One of the more difficult problems with writing systems that communicate over the network is managing input and ((output))—that is, the reading and writing of data to and from the network and ((hard drive)).
-Moving data around takes time, and ((scheduling)) it cleverly can make a big difference in how quickly a system responds to the user or to network requests.
+When building systems that communicate over the network, the way you manage input and ((output))—that is, the reading and writing of data to and from the network and ((hard drive))—can make a big difference in how quickly a system responds to the user or to network requests.

 {{index ["asynchronous programming", "in Node.js"]}}